What is a CMMS?

 Do you manage infrastructures and large facilities?
 Are you a maintenance service provider with several clients and assets to manage?
 Do you have an obligation to comply with SLAs, as well as quality, safety and hygiene standards?
 If your answer to any of these is “yes”, then you should definitely look into IMMPs.

 How to choose the best maintenance management software?

 Why adopt a maintenance management software if you’re going to keep living in the past?
 With cloud storage, all information becomes available at any time – at home, in the office, or working remotely from the Philippines.

-Maintenance technicians are never idle, so it’s important to choose a CMMS that they can use “on the go” and jump from one task to the next.
+Maintenance technicians are never idle, so it’s important to choose a CMMS (or IMMP) that they can use “on the go” and jump from one task to the next.
 Here at Infraspeak, of course, we are also big fans of NFC tags for all kinds of purposes.

 Absolutely non-negotiable.
 You need an intuitive and user-friendly software for your team, with features that correspond exactly to what your company needs.
-Otherwise, you won’t have a membership and many of the advantages of CMMS fall apart.
+Otherwise, you won’t have a membership and many of the advantages of the software fall apart.
 We suggest you always ask your team for input before deciding on a solution.

 Flexible and adaptable

 Your goals of today may not be your goals of tomorrow.
 Your company grows, the team expands, the market and the demands of your customers change.
 Look for a flexible and scalable solution to anticipate the needs of the future.
 At Infraspeak, you can choose the apps and addons that best suit your company and create your own dashboard.